CartographerLabs/Lights-Camera-Extremism/README.md

 **LightsCameraExtremism** is a Python project that simulates social network interactions using language models.
 It generates users with varying personalities and simulates their interactions within a social network environment.

-**Purpose**: This tool generates synthetic extremism social media content for research purposes, allowing researchers to study extremist communication patterns in a controlled environment.
+The tool generates synthetic extremism social media content for research purposes, allowing researchers to study extremist communication patterns in a controlled environment.

 ## Features 🌟